protesilaos/my-website/_commentary/2022-08-29-honesty-creative-process.md

 Loneliness is part of the deal, it seems.
 So I walk with no clue of where I'm going.

 Honesty, then.
-Who would I be without ti?
+Who would I be without it?
 What would I even do?